DanielZuck/KIT-Linux-Forensics-Checklist/Linux-Forensics-Checklist.md

  | openssl enc -aes128 -e -k supersecretpw | nc -w 2 name_or_ip_of_server 6789
 ```

-Use [cryptcat](http://cryptcat.sourceforge.net) if it's already available on
+Use [cryptcat](http://cryptcat.sourceforge.net) if it's available on the
-the target machine.
+compromised machine.

 To copy files, use `cat`: